 - At this age, your toddler “may start to enjoy her afternoon nap and perhaps even ask to be put to bed sometimes” (Cave and Fertleman 2012).

 - It is estimated that about 25 percent of children this age snore at least sometimes and about 12 percent snore often (Margo 2010).

 - Your child is likely to have moved from cot to bed now.
 Initially, he may find this a difficult transition to make.
 He may be anxious, finding it difficult to settle and waking during the night.
+Make the transition fun by letting him chose some new bedding and maybe a new cuddly toy.
 Also, for the first few weeks, he may fall out of bed.
 To prevent this, you can buy a bed guard that fixes on to the side of the bed.

 - Good news: Your child is starting to develop some self-regulation skills, meaning that he can listen to instructions, stop his body from doing the first impulsive thing he feels, and sit quietly for short periods.
 By the way, these are exactly the skills that will come in handy when you ask your child to stay in his bed at night (if not cosleeping).

 - Bad news: With an onslaught of language development and an increase in cognitive abilities, your child can finally ask for things.
 “One more story”, “One more cup of juice”, and other such requests can become effective tactics to stall bedtime for even the most steadfast parents.
 Although children this age typically still want to please their parents, they also want increasing independence and learn that they can manipulate to get what they want.

 - Half of parents with a child this age have to be present in the room while their child falls asleep (Margo 2010).

 - It should take your child about 20 minutes to go to sleep (Margo 2010).
 However...